 Importantly, the implementation is not an IT revolution.
 There is seamless integration of the MES with systems used in the factory.
 So there are no problems caused by the need for double reporting – the system is responsible for clearly presenting key information from other systems.

 Information and overall navigation – transparency of data flow and accessibility – play an important role in this architecture.
-On the shopfloor, this is provided by ready-to-use dashboards that are proven and tested in factories around the world.
+On the shop floor, this is provided by ready-to-use dashboards viewed on the 65-inch screens that are proven and tested in factories around the world.
 The convenience of drawing conclusions is facilitated by a single shop floor MES – designed for the entire shop floor management: from documentation to orders and production planning to quality control.